 The number of shareholders on December 31, 2015 was 3,307.
 The total number of shares was 8,218,611.
 All shares have an equal right to participate in the company’s assets and profits.
 Information on shareholders, voting rights and the Articles of Association is presented in the annual report on pages 54–61.

-At the Annual General Meeting in April 2014, 48 shareholders participated, representing a total of 37 per cent of all votes in the company.
+At the Annual General Meeting in April 2015, 30 shareholders participated, representing a total of 35.8 per cent of all votes in the company.
 The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors proposal concerning dividend, discharged the Board of Directors and President from liability and appointed PricewaterhouseCoopers AB as auditor.
-Other members of the Board of Directors were re-elected and Anders Ullberg was appointed as Chairman.
+All members of the Board of Directors were re-elected and Anders Ullberg was appointed as Chairman.
 The Meeting also established principles for benefits to senior management and appointed the Nomination Committee.
 The minutes of the Annual General Meeting can be found on the company’s website.

 The main task of the Nomination Committee is to propose candidates for the Board of Directors, Chairman of the Board and auditors and their fees to the Annual General Meeting.
 The Nomination Committee is also to propose a new Nomination Committee.